StalkerBot/StalkerBot/README.md

 Welcome to StalkerBot

 The program used:
-1- Regular Expressions to recognize numbers and emails 2- Used Compromise.cool NLP API to extract verbs, nouns, adverbs, hashtags, places and so on...
-3- Google Custom Search API to extract feed queries
-4- PIPL API to extract people information such as names, emails, ages, social media accounts and photos.
-5- One Line Joker to add some fun to the bot where it can tell jokes.
-6- Giphy can send you GIFs when you use the #
+1- Regular Expressions to recognize numbers and emails -> Mohammad Bushnaq 2- Used Compromise.cool NLP API to extract verbs, nouns, adverbs, hashtags, places and so on... -> Nader 3- Google Custom Search API to extract feed queries -> Ruaa 4- PIPL API to extract people information such as names, emails, ages, social media accounts and photos. ->Nader 5- One Line Joker to add some fun to the bot where it can tell jokes. -> Mohammad Bushnaq 6- Giphy can send you GIFs when you use the # -> Ruaa 7- Persistent menu -> Ruaa

 You can do the following things with the bot: